uclh-criu/miade/README.md

 A set of tools for extracting formattable data from clinical notes stored in electronic health record systems.
 Powered by [MedCAT](https://github.com/CogStack/MedCAT) models.

+# Main-2025 Branch

+Updates for 2025 release of MiADE software stack at further Trusts

+Feature / fix / maintanence branches to be PR'd and merged into this branch as a new master branch for upcoming changes

 ## Installing

 ### Install MiADE